Best English Speaking Apps

 First, students find a tutor and set up a lesson.
 Next, they use “Preply Space”, which is like your customized Zoom session.
 Finally, students can construct their own learning plans with goals they want to achieve.

-The speaking recognition in Babbel helps practicing pronunciation almost like you’re speaking to a real person.
+The speaking recognition in Babbel helps practice pronunciation almost like you’re speaking to a real person.
 You feel more immersed in practicing English in Babbel.

 10. Rosetta Stone